morinim/ultra/README.md

 ## Versioning ##

-Ultra does **not** use [semantic versioning][semver].
+Ultra does **not** use semantic versioning.
 Releases are tagged.

-Given that the project is almost all surface area and very little internals, almost any given change (patch, pull request) breaks backwards-compatibility in some small way... even if only for the folks relying on previously undefined behavior.

-Given a version number MAJOR.MINOR.PATCH, increment the:
+Given a version number `MAJOR.MINOR.PATCH`, increment the:

-- MAJOR version when you make a major new release, or significantly update and/or stabilize the API.
+- `MAJOR` version when there is a new major release or a significant update and/or API stabilization;
-- MINOR version when you add minor new features.
+- `MINOR` version when minor features are added;
-- PATCH version when you make tiny changes, likely to go unnoticed by most.
+- `PATCH` version when we make tiny changes, likely to go unnoticed by most.

 This allows folks, immediately upon hearing about a new release, to get a rough sense of its scope.
-As to backwards compatibility — ideally every release, even major ones, are backwards-compatible.
-And when they cannot be, because an API is changing, it should be done in a way that isn't too difficult to upgrade.
+As to backwards compatibility — ideally every release, even major ones, are backwards-compatible... and when they cannot be, because an API is changing, it should be done in a way that it's not too difficult to upgrade.

-But avoiding any change to the API, and waiting for a "MAJOR" release to be ready would be a terrific impediment to progress.
-And the alternative of frequently incrementing the MAJOR version number is incredibly unhelpful.
+Avoiding any change to the API and waiting for a *MAJOR* release to be ready would be a terrific impediment to progress.
+The alternative of frequently incrementing the *MAJOR* version number is incredibly unhelpful.

+---
+*USQUE AD FINEM ET ULTRA*
+---

 [agent]: https://github.com/morinim/ultra
 [cii]: https://bestpractices.coreinfrastructure.org/projects/1012